NEW: U.S. Navy commander: Initial optimism over pulse signals becomes more cautious

 An Australian ship using high-tech U.S. equipment has twice detected signals along the suspected flight path of the airliner off its country’s western coast.

-Angus Houston, who heads the rescue effort, told reporters that a device called a towed pinger locator on the vessel Ocean Shield received signals similar to the kind that the aircraft’s on board data and cockpit voice recorders would emit.
+Angus Houston, who heads the rescue effort, told reporters that a device called a towed pinger locator being pulled by the vessel Ocean Shield detected signals similar to those emitted by flight data and cockpit voice recorders.

-Two signals could mean they came from the so-called black boxes, as expected.
+Two signals could mean that one came from each of the so-called black boxes.

-“It’s probably the best information that we have had,” Houston said before immediately noting that “we haven’t found the aircraft yet; we need further confirmation.”
+“It’s probably the best information that we have had,” said Houston, who quickly added, “We haven’t found the aircraft yet; we need further confirmation.”